google/orbax/docs/checkpoint.md

 *   `mesh_axes`: the mesh_axes that the array should be restored with.
 Cannot be None.
 *   `global_shapes`: the global shape that the array should be restored into.
 If not provided, the shape will be restored as written.
+Padding or truncation may occur if the provided shape does not match the saved shape.

 `PyTreeCheckpointHandler` will create an individual directory for each nested key.
 The exact naming of per-parameter directories can be customized by